 Fall and winter is the season of Vata.
 The winds are cold and dry.
-This is the season when Vata imbalance occurs in the body.
-It is advised to take a lot of hot soups, tea, coffee, herbal infusions and warm cooked food during the Vata season.
+This is the season when a Vata imbalance occurs in the body.
+It is advised to take a lot of hot soups, tea, coffee, herbal infusions, and warm cooked food during the Vata season.

 This prevents Vata from accumulating in the body.
 Also, since during this season your body is cold and dry, it is important to include a type of workout in your routine even if it is home-based.

 Yoga is ideal as it involves deeper muscles removing excess Vayu or air from the body.
 Massage with warm oil is also beneficial to keep the dosha in check and keep the body hydrated and moisturized.
 Eating ghee is especially beneficial during the Vata or the fall season.